Let's talk

 • Stated cause of delays or cancellations

-Data points from different sources and formats are processed and centralized in a single database within Enter, private to LATAM, which can include screenshots, documents and even audio recordings, used in the subsequent stages of the workflow.
+Data points from different sources and formats are processed and centralized in a single database within Enter, private to LATAM.
+This can include screenshots, documents, and even audio recordings — all used in the subsequent stages of the workflow.

 02